kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 fifteen minutes late, it was a very cursory appointment.
 But Erin emphasized updating her about my appointment with Dr. Karl ("since he isn't in the
 Parkview system.")

-I think Megan had called me to confirm what medications I was taking: what had Dr. Karl prescribed exactly at the September 1st appointment?
-Maybe she had concerns that I was mixing medications from two doctors--who knows?
+I think Megan had called me to find out what medications I Dr. Karl had Dr. Karl prescribed when I saw him on September 1st appointment?
+Maybe she had concerns that I was mixing medications from two providers--who knows?

+And I now don't really see much point in going to neurologist (or NP in a neurolgy practice).
+Pain doctors prescribe gabapentin and pregabalin, which apparently are the only two drugs neruolgy practices prescript--althouh Dr. Baht did prescribe amytriptyline onths ago after I told night time pain in my fingers and finger tip was ruining my sleep.
+Amytriptyline gave me terrible heartburn.
+And like all tricyclic antidepressants made my dry eye worse.
+Gabapentin and pregablin also make my dyr eye worse.
+Even before getting on any medication for neuropathy pain, I never am able to sleep through the night without putting vicous eye drops in.

 ## Background to the Call

 I first met Erin Richmond NP for the first time, on June 30th, when I established care with Parkview Neurology.
 The Parkview Neurology appointment scheduler never scheduled me one of the Parkview neurologists.
 At that first appointment with Erin, I told her gabapentin and pregabalin "worsened my dry eye, made my eyes uncomfortable to the point that reading for pleasure, something I love, was nearly impossible" and "it made me stupid".
 That is the gist of what I said.
-She then referred me to to Dr. Ausin, a Parkview Pain Management physician, to discuss whether a spinal stimulator was an option.
-She said it had helped some peripheral neuropathy patients.
+So she then referred me to to Dr. Ausin, a Parkview Pain Management physician, to discuss whether a spinal stimulator was an option.
+She said some peripheral neuropathy patients had been helped by such a device (she didn't say how much).

 I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I need to see a neurologist for ongonig care.
 I now know that I could just have well gone to a pain doctor.